tyg/incubator-aurora/docs/configurationreference.md

 In the `Job` object there is a map `constraints` from String to String allowing the user to tailor the schedulability of tasks within the job.

-Each slave in the cluster is assigned a number of string-valued key/value pairs called attributes.
+Each slave in the cluster is assigned a set of string-valued key/value pairs called attributes.
 For example, consider the host `cluster1-aaa-03-sr2` and its following attributes (given in key:value format): `host:cluster1-aaa-03-sr2` and `rack:aaa`.